Off-farm Efficiency Program

 We are shifting our focus to off-farm water infrastructure to help recover water for the environment.

-The Water Efficiency Program is now closed and we will no longer be accepting any further applications.
-Any on-farm projects that are currently in progress under the former Water Efficiency program will continue to be assessed, or if approved, receive their full funding until they are completed.
+The Water Efficiency Program is now closed and we are no longer accepting any further applications.
+Any on-farm projects that are currently in progress under the former Water Efficiency program will continue to be assessed, and if approved, receive funding to complete the project.

 $60 million is available for on-farm projects proposed by states that have strong community support and can demonstrate neutral or positive economic outcomes.